 9 Signs Your Organization Has a Knowledge Hoarding Problem

-To identify whether or not your organization has a problem with knowledge hoarding, we’ve outlined some key indicators associated with this common workplace issue below.
+To identify whether or not your organization has a problem with knowledge hoarding, we’ve outlined some key indicators associated with this common organizational behavior.

 Sign 1: Lack of documentation